richie-omondi/alx-high_level_programming/0x01-python-if_else_loops_functions/README.md

 # 1-last_digit.py

-> This program will assign a random signed number to the variable number each time it is executed.
-Complete the source code in order to print the last digit of the number stored in the variable number.
+> This program will assign a random signed number to the variable `number` each time it is executed.
+Complete the source code in order to print the last digit of the `number` stored in the variable number.

 - You can find the source code [here](https://alx-intranet.hbtn.io/rltoken/hU682hcMxVchqWAcmh32tA)
-- The variable number will store a different value every time you will run this program
+- The variable `number` will store a different value every time you will run this program
-- You don’t have to understand what import, random.randint do.
+- You don’t have to understand what `import`, `random` or `randint` do.
 Please do not touch this code.
-This line should not change: number = random.randint(-10000, 10000).
+This line should not change: `number = random.randint(-10000, 10000)`.
 - The output of the program should be:
-- The string "Last digit of", followed by the {number}, followed by the string "is", followed by the last digit of number, followed by
+- The string `Last digit of`, followed by the `{number}`, followed by the string `is`, followed by the last digit of `number`, followed by
-  - if the last digit is greater than 5: the string and is greater than 5
+  - if the last digit is greater than `5`: the string `and is greater than 5`
-  - if the last digit is 0: the string and is 0
+  - if the last digit is `0`: the string `and is 0`
-  - if the last digit is less than 6 and not 0: the string and is less than 6 and not 0 followed by a new line
+  - if the last digit is less than `6` and not `0`: the string `and is less than 6 and not 0` followed by a new line